-The 86th Academy Awards are this Sunday evening, and we're counting down the minutes!
+It's almost here -- the 88th Academy Awards finally airs this Sunday, and we're counting down the minutes.

-We've already given you our Oscar predictions, and now we're bringing you a few of the best (and craziest) Academy Awards facts.
-From the first Best Actor winner to the "one dollar" Oscar rule, here are 23 things you (probably) don't know about the Oscars.
+We've already given you our Oscar predictions, and now we're bringing you some of the best (and, um, craziest) facts about Hollywood's biggest awards show.
+From the first Best Actor winner, to the "one dollar" Oscar rule, here are 25 things you (probably) don't know about the Oscars.

-1. The youngest Oscar winner was Tatum O'Neal, who won Best Supporting Actress for "Paper Moon" (1973) when she was only 10 years old.
+1. The youngest Oscar winner was Tatum O'Neal (above), who won Best Supporting Actress for "Paper Moon" (1973) when she was only 10 years old.
 Shirley Temple won the short-lived Juvenile Award at 6 years old.

-4. Nameplates for all potential winners are prepared ahead of time; this year, the Academy made 215 of them!
+3. Nameplates for all potential winners are prepared ahead of time; in 2014, the Academy made 215 of them!

 7. Peter Finch ("Network") and Heath Ledger ("The Dark Knight") are the only actors to be awarded an Academy Award posthumously.
 Ledger's Oscar -- and his entire fortune -- was gifted to his young daughter, Matilda.

-8. Meryl Streep has been nominated a record 18 times, winning three Best Actress Oscars -- the last for "The Iron Lady" (2011).
+8. With her nomination last year for "Into the Woods," Meryl Streep has been nominated a record 19 times.
+She has won three Best Actress Oscars -- the last for "The Iron Lady" (2011).

 9. Katharine Hepburn won a record four Academy Awards -- all Best Actress Oscars -- the last for "On Golden Pond" (1981), which starred another Hollywood legend, Henry Fonda.

-13. Oscar statuettes are technically property of the Academy of Motion Picture Arts and Sciences.
+12. Oscar statuettes are technically property of the Academy of Motion Picture Arts and Sciences.
 As a result, before an Academy Award winner or his estate can sell his Oscar, he must first offer to sell it to the Academy first for one dollar (yes, one dollar).
 This, of course, is to discourage winners from selling the award for financial gain.
 Oscars awarded before 1950, however, are not bound by this agreement.
-Orson Welles's 1941 Oscar for "Citizen Kane" was sold at auction for over $800,000 in 2011!
+In 2011, Orson Welles' 1941 Oscar for "Citizen Kane" was sold at auction for over $800,000 in 2011!

 17. Composer John Williams is the most-nominated living person, having earned 49 Oscar nominations throughout his storied career, beginning with 1967's "Valley of the Dolls."